 I have always strived toward excellence as an actor, director, and coach.
 The quality, dedication, and work ethic of the BRAVA students is outstanding.
 After working with this talented group of actors, I decided to teach exclusively in the UK with BRAVA.
 Melissa Thom and I share similar values in business, coaching, and performance.
 I admire BRAVA’s boutique personal approach to support and guide voice actors to do their best and exceed their goals.
 BRAVA's students book jobs!
 And that's what it's all about.

 What have you noticed about working with British actors?

 The actors I've worked with at BRAVA understand the importance of acting when performing voice-overs, especially video games.
 They're hard working and push themselves to try new things.
 It's never easy working in front of peers, but the camaraderie and support the students develop is very special.

-We're also excited to be hosting another **UK exclusive** with your visit to the UK to run our video games training here in Bristol in July.
-What can participants expect from working with you on the day and what specific skills will they develop?
+We also hosted a **UK exclusive** when you visited to run our video games training here in Bristol in July.
+What did participants learn from working with you on the day and what specific skills did they develop?

-Students can expect a fun and nurturing environment, with lots of specific coaching adjustments and even more laughter.
-They’ll immerse themselves into creating a complete set of characters and scenes for a video game, as well as experiencing the realities of recording a game.
-The day is also a way to connect the learning dots so the actor understands the team effort that really goes into making a game.
+We created a fun and nurturing environment, with lots of specific coaching adjustments and even more laughter.
+They immersed themselves into creating a complete set of characters and scenes for a video game, as well as experiencing the realities of recording a game.
+The day was also a way to connect the learning dots so the actor understands the team effort that really goes into making a game.

-Students will develop a whole range of skills - they’ll learn how physicality, posture, and stance impacts the voice performance and character development.
-We’ll be building characters by layering personality traits, as well as incorporating imagination, situation, letter focus, and mic technique.
-We’ll also look at how to make performance adjustments based on the style of character work and how creating an environment that gives each student the permission to play builds trust and confidence.
-It really is a mind-blowing experience!
+Students developed a whole range of skills - they learned how physicality, posture, and stance impacts the voice performance and character development.
+We built characters by layering personality traits, as well as incorporating imagination, situation, letter focus, and mic technique.
+We also looked at how to make performance adjustments based on the style of character work and how creating an environment gives each student the permission to play builds trust and confidence.
+It really was a mind-blowing experience!

 Join our Characters Foundation Course here.